 How does ETIAS for Palauans improve security?

-Palauans traveling to Schengen countries in Europe from 2021 will have to register their information with ETIAS before their trip.
+Palauans traveling to Schengen countries in Europe from late 2022 onwards will have to register their information with ETIAS before their trip.
 This data is encrypted and securely stored by the eu-LISA system and can only be accessed by authorized border control personnel.
 The data entered by each Palauan applicant will be used to check the traveler against international databases to screen for security risks.

 If an applicant is found to have a history of serious criminal activity, terrorism, war crimes, genocide, previous incidents while visiting Europe, or to have provided false information on their application, their ETIAS will be denied.

 In this way, security risks are stopped before they reach the Schengen border, making travel safer for travelers with an approved ETIAS, as well as for Europe and its citizens.